AndrewHTR/Ascend/README.md

 There will be enemies with different movements or shoots

-Floors will pass by when deafeating enough enemies
+Floors will pass by when defeating enough enemies or bosses

 At least one boss